brentspine/CopyTeX/README.md

 # CopyTeX
-Chrome Extension for copying KaTeX & MathJax from websites by clicking
+Chrome Extension for copying KaTeX & MathJax from websites

 #### KaTeX